study abroad

 First 90 Days Abroad: What Every International Student Should Do After Landing

-The first 90 days abroad are exciting, emotional, and sometimes confusing.
-Students are adjusting to a new country, new university, new academic system, new people, and new responsibilities at the same time.
+The first 90 days abroad are exciting, emotional, and sometimes overwhelming.
+Students are adjusting to a new country, new university, new academic system, new people, and new responsibilities all at the same time.

 This period matters because habits form quickly.
-A student who uses the first three months well can settle faster, find support, understand academic expectations, prepare for part-time work, and begin building a career path early.
+Students who use their first three months wisely can settle faster, understand academic expectations, build confidence, prepare for part-time work, and begin creating a strong foundation for their future.

 Consider a student arriving in Manchester, Toronto, Sydney, or Dublin.
-The first week is not only about unpacking.
-It is about finding the campus route, checking accommodation, understanding local transport, setting up communication, and avoiding small mistakes that can become stressful later.
+The first week is not only about unpacking and settling into accommodation.
+It is also about learning the campus route, understanding local transport, setting up communication, completing important university tasks, and avoiding small mistakes that can become stressful later.

 1.Days 1 to 7: Settle the Essentials